 - No need for added thickeners.
 Some recipes call for adding tomato paste, flour, or cornstarch to thicken the chili.
 However, if you add beans to your chili, there's no need for any additional thickening agents.
 Just crush some of the beans with the back of your wooden spoon and they'll naturally thicken the chili as it reduces.

 - Simmer longer for a more flavorful chili.
 Chili is one of those dishes that tastes better the more time it has to simmer on the stovetop.
-The longer you let this chili bubble away for, the more the ingredients and flavors have time to meld together.
+The longer you let this chili bubble away, the more the ingredients and flavors have time to meld together.

-- Ground Beef- Use lower fat ground beef, if you prefer.
-Alternatively, you could use cubed beef chuck, ground turkey, ground chicken, soy crumbles, lentils, or quinoa in place of the ground beef.
+- Ground Beef- Leaner ground beef, cubed beef chuck, ground turkey, ground chicken, soy crumbles, lentils, or quinoa can be used in place of ground beef.

-- Stewed Tomatoes- It’s not chili if it’s not chunky, in my opinion.
-But, if you’re not a fan of chunky chili, try using diced tomatoes, crushed tomatoes, or even tomato sauce in place of the stewed tomatoes.
-Fire roasted tomatoes would add a nice, smoky flavor.
+- Stewed Tomatoes- If you're not a fan of chunky chili, try using diced tomatoes, crushed tomatoes, or even tomato sauce in place of the stewed tomatoes.
+Fire-roasted tomatoes would add a nice, smoky flavor.

-- Onion- A tablespoon of onion powder can be used in place of the fresh onion.
+- Onion- A tablespoon of onion powder can be used in place of the large yellow onion.

-- Extra Spicy- Bump up the amount of cayenne pepper or replace the jalapeños with a couple of habanero peppers.
+- Spicy- Bump up the amount of cayenne pepper or replace the jalapeños with habanero peppers.

 - Mild- Leave out the cayenne pepper and jalapeños entirely to make a mild version of this chili recipe.

-- Vegetable- Trying to get your five servings a day?
-Toss in some extra vegetables!
+- Vegetables- Toss in some extra veggies!
 Zucchini, summer squash, butternut squash, carrots, celery, corn, and spinach would all work well in this Dutch oven chili.